frontenddogma/rote-learning-html-css/manuscript/html.md

 (Autonomous custom elements are not included in this table.)

-I> Remember to whenever you have a question about HTML, to consult [the HTML specification](https://html.spec.whatwg.org/multipage/).
+I> Whenever you have a question about HTML, remember to consult [the HTML specification](https://html.spec.whatwg.org/multipage/).